pnp/blog/content/post/how-to-send-adaptive-cards-with-cli-microsoft-365.md

 In this blog post I want to explain how you can send an Adaptive Card with CLI Microsoft 365.
-I will guide you from zero to hero :rocket:, so even if you don\'t know anything about the CLI Microsoft 365 or about Adaptive cards, don\'t stop reading, you will be able to do that in a few minutes- I promise!
+I will guide you from zero to hero :rocket:, so even if you don't know anything about the CLI Microsoft 365 or about Adaptive cards, don't stop reading, you will be able to do that in a few minutes- I promise!

 ## What is CLI Microsoft 365?

-Lets first get us all on the same page and clarify, what CLI Microsoft 365 is and why we should use it: It is a CLI (Command Line Interface) which let\'s us manage Microsoft 365 from any kind of OS: It doesn\'t matter if we work on Windows, MacOS or Linux.
+Lets first get us all on the same page and clarify, what CLI Microsoft 365 is and why we should use it: It is a CLI (Command Line Interface) which let's us manage Microsoft 365 from any kind of OS: It doesn't matter if we work on Windows, MacOS or Linux.
 Previously, some configurations were only possible by PowerShell for Windows, which limited a lot of admins.
 But even if you work on Windows and are pretty